NOAA-OWP/ngen/doc/BMI_MODELS.md

 ### Optional Parameters
 * `variables_names_map`
-  * can specify a mapping of model variable names (input or output) to supported standard names
-  * supported standard names are listed in the [Bmi_Formulation.hpp](..include/realizations/catchment/Bmi_Formulation.hpp) file
+  * can specify a mapping of model variable names (input or output) to supported standard names the [Bmi_Formulation.hpp](..include/realizations/catchment/Bmi_Formulation.hpp) file has a section where several supported standard names are defined and notes
   * this can be useful in particular for informing the framework how to provide the input a model needs for execution
   * e.g.,  `"variables_names_map": {"model_variable_name": "standard_variable_name"}`
 * `output_variables`